Campus operations under COVIDSafe Summer restrictions View fact sheet

 We've created a dedicated website for our academic staff with Q&As to help support your transition to online teaching.

-- Staff who are managing the delivery of essential services and still need to come to campus can park for free in any red or blue permit areas until 30 June 2020.
-More information on parking permit refunds and parking arrangements during this period can be found in transport and parking updates.
+- Staff can park for free in any red or blue permit areas.
+From 3 August, please register your free parking through the CellOPark app.
+More information on registering free parking sessions via the CelloPark app can be found in transport and parking updates.

 - We have a range of leave options available to staff in response to the potential impacts of COVID-19 including if you are required to self-isolate, if you come into close or casual contact with someone who has been diagnosed with COVID-19, or if you need to care for family members affected by COVID-19-related events, such as temporary school closures.

-- The COVID-19 Staff Leave Guidelines and Physical Distancing and Alternative Work Arrangements include a range of flexible options for staff who are working from home and have responsibilities for assisting their children with home-schooling, including temporarily reducing work fractions and taking annual or long service leave if required.
+- The COVID-19 Staff Leave Guidelines (Monash-only access) and Physical Distancing and Alternative Work Arrangements (Monash-only access) include a range of flexible options for staff who are working from home and have responsibilities for assisting their children with home-schooling, including the provision of a day a week carer’s leave.

 - Where you are required to isolate and this is a result of personal travel to a travel restricted country following the Government declaring all countries as level 4 (do not travel), you will not be eligible to receive paid isolation leave under any circumstances.

 - The University is committed to its efforts to contain the spread of COVID-19 in the community.
-Whilst isolation leave is not an entitlement available to casual and sessional staff under the University’s Enterprise Agreement, the University has - for an initial limited period from 11 March 2020 until 30 April 2020 - elected to extend access to isolation leave to casual and sessional staff who have been confirmed as having contracted COVID-19 or have been in close contact with a confirmed case of COVID-19 or have been identified as a suspected case of COVID-19.
+Whilst isolation leave is not an entitlement available to casual and sessional staff under the University’s Enterprise Agreement, the University has elected to extend access to isolation leave to casual and sessional staff who have been confirmed as having contracted COVID-19 or have been in close contact with a confirmed case of COVID-19 or have been identified as a suspected case of COVID-19.
 The maximum total isolation leave that can be accessed is 14 calendar days inclusive of any economic stimulus package provisions provided by State or Federal Governments.
-Additional information can be found in the casual and sessional COVID-19 leave guidelines.
+Additional information can be found in the casual and sessional COVID-19 leave guidelines (Monash-only access).

-Our fact sheet provides information for staff about international travel, leave provisions, changes to campus operations and health advice.
+- Our fact sheet provides information for staff about working from home arrangements, leave provisions, changes to campus operations, health advice and more.
 Please discuss your personal circumstances with your supervisor or contact Access HR on (03) 9902 0400.
 The Employee Assistance Program is available 24/7 to all Monash staff on 1300 360 364.